Deploying a Model

 To make the inference service portable and easy to run on different machines, it is common to virtualize it in a container.

 Many infrastructure projects make it easy to deploy code and models.
 For example, many cloud providers provide infrastructure for deploying serverless functions that wrap a function (like an inference function) with automatically generated code for serving requests through a REST API, usually already optimized for throughput, latency, robustness, and monitorability.
 Some projects even generate the inference function automatically from metadata describing input and output formats without a single line of code.
 Some of these further integrate with model stores and discovery services that show lists of available models.
-Examples include BentoML for low code service creation, deployment, model registry, and dashboards, Cortex for automated deployment and scaling of models on AWS, Tensorflow’s TFX model serving infrastructure as high-performance framework for Tensorflow GRPC services, and Seldon Core as no-code model service with many additional services for monitoring and operations on Kubernetes.
+Examples include BentoML for low code service creation, deployment, model registry, and dashboards; Cortex for automated deployment and scaling of models on AWS; Tensorflow’s TFX model serving infrastructure as high-performance framework for Tensorflow GRPC services; and Seldon Core as no-code model service with many additional services for monitoring and operations on Kubernetes.

-Deployment Architecture Tradeoffs
+Deployment Architecture Trade-offs

-While the technical deployment of model inference as a library or service is often straightforward, deciding whether to deploy as a library or service and where to deploy can require nontrivial tradeoffs in many systems.
+While the technical deployment of model inference as a library or service is often straightforward, deciding whether to deploy as a library or service and where to deploy can require nontrivial trade-offs in many systems.

 Server-Side Versus Client-Side Deployment

 First, we distinguish between locations where the product’s code and model inference will be executed.
-While there are many different and complicated possible topologies, for simplicity, we consider (1) servers under the control of the application provider, whether own servers or cloud infrastructure, and (2) a user-facing device through which the user interacts with the system, such as a desktop computer, a mobile phone, a public terminal, a smart-home appliance, or our smart glasses.
+While there are many different and complicated possible topologies, for simplicity, we consider (1) servers under the control of the application provider, whether in-house servers or cloud infrastructure, and (2) a user-facing device through which the user interacts with the system, such as a desktop computer, a mobile phone, a public terminal, a smart-home appliance, or our smart glasses.

 Computations are often split between server and user-facing devices.
 At one end of the spectrum, all computation can happen on the user-facing devices, without any connection to servers.
 For example, we could attempt to deploy the entire augmented-reality-translation system on the smart glasses to work offline without a phone or network connection.
 At the other end, almost all computations can be performed on some servers, and the user-facing device only collects inputs and shows outputs.
 For example, our smart glasses could stream video to a cloud server and receive the translations for the heads-up display.
-In hybrid settings, some computations will be performed on the user-facing device whereas others will be delegated to a server, such as performing simple translations locally but sending words not recognized to the cloud.
+In hybrid settings, some computations will be performed on the user-facing device, whereas others will be delegated to a server, such as performing simple translations locally but sending words not recognized to the cloud.

 Server-side model deployment.
 If model inference is deployed as a service on a server, other components can perform predictions with remote procedure calls, including components on user-facing devices.
-Server-side deployment makes it easy to provide dedicated resources for model inference and scale it independently, e.g., autoscaling with a cloud infrastructure.
+Server-side deployment makes it easy to provide dedicated resources for model inference and scale it independently, for example, autoscaling with a cloud infrastructure.
 This can be particularly useful if models are large or have resource demands on memory, energy, and GPU that exceed those of the user-facing devices.
 With large foundation models, server-side deployment is typically the only option.
 Conversely, server-side deployment places all computational costs for model inference on the server infrastructure, rather than distributing them to the user-facing devices.

 For this approach to work, the user-facing devices need a network connection to the server.
 Hence, model inference will not work offline, and network latency and bandwidth can be a concern.
 If inputs for model inference are large, such as images, audio, and videos, this design can cause significant network traffic, both for clients and server operators.
 The network latency (roundtrip time for packages on the network) adds to the inference latency of the model itself and can vary significantly based on the network connection.
 For example, an obstacle avoidance feature in a drone can usually not afford to send a constant video stream to a server for inference.